utkaarsh18/Data-Analysis--Excel/README.md

-This Repo consists of Usage of Data Analytics in MS Excel.
+This Repo consists of Usage of Different Datasets for Data Analytics in MS Excel.